History of the potato: Early history: Western South America

+Genetic origins

+Potatoes and tomatoes are genetically related, as both belong to the Solanum genus.
+Scientists have long noted that modern potatoes closely resemble the subgroup Etuberosum, originating in western South America.
+Members of the Etuberosum lineage produce small underground stems that can sprout, but they do not swell to form tubers.
+This has led scientists to hypothesize a hybrid origin for the potato.

+According to a 2025 Cell study examining Solanum genomes in small pieces, the potato (Petota) lineage may have arisen by a hybridization event between a member of the tomato lineage and a member of the Etuberosum lineage, with the two lineages diverging about 12 million years ago and the hybridization occurring about 8.6 million years ago.
+In this scenario, a gene from the tomato lineage would have enabled the development of larger tubers, allowing the newly formed lineage to carry out efficient asexual reproduction and become widespread in mountainous areas.

-Archaeology of the Potato
+Archaeology

 The earliest archaeologically verified potato tuber remains were found at the coastal site of Ancón (central Peru), dating to 2500 BC.
 There is also recent evidence from stone tools of potatoes suggesting evidence of potatoes existing as far back as 3400 BC.
 However, it is difficult to be certain as potatoes do not preserve well compared to other crops.
 Potatoes dating to about 2000 BC were also found at Huaynuma, in the Casma Valley of Peru, and early potatoes dating to 800-500 BC were also uncovered at the Altiplano site of Chiripa on the east side of Lake Titicaca.

 Archeological evidence also shows that throughout the formative period from 1500 BC to 500 BC and Tiwanaku period in the Andes, potatoes and tubers became increasingly popular as a crop and food.
 Boiled and steamed potatoes and tubers replaced soups throughout the formative period.
 From isotopic analysis of human skeletons and archeological reference materials, tubers and potatoes were an integral part of the Andean diet throughout the formative and Tiwanaku periods, alongside the grain quinoa and animals such as llamas.
 In the Incan period, potato and legume consumption decreased (although still commonly consumed) in favor of crops like maize.